viktorbesin/nestelp/README.md

-# dpdb
+# nestelp
-Solve dynamic programming problems on tree decompositions using databases
+Count world views of epistemic logic programs on tree decompositions using databases.

 ## Requirements